-The primary areas of focus are the digital edition of ancient manuscripts, the evolution of research between big data and close reading, the visualization of data, and the epistemological transformation of ancient studies through digital culture.
+The primary areas of focus are the digital editions of ancient manuscripts, the evolution of research between big data and close reading, the visualization of data, and the epistemological transformation of ancient studies through digital culture.
 DBS will encompass collected essays as well as monographs, with a particular emphasis on cutting-edge research.
 Several ancient languages are in the scope of the series, including ancient Greek, Hebrew, Latin, Arabic, Coptic, and Syriac.

 Editorial board

-Heike Behlmer, University of Göttingen
+Heike Behlmer, University of Göttingen, The Netherlands

-Paul Dilley, University of Iowa
+Paul Dilley, University of Iowa, USA

-Laurence Mellerin, Institute of Christian Sources, Lyon
+Laurence Mellerin, Institute of Christian Sources, Lyon, France

 Scientific Committee